RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 **Download Step 1:**
-  Using your choice of the web browser login to the `CRSP File Browser <https://access.crsp.uci.edu/myfiles/>`_ using your UCNetID and password, follow with DUO authentication:
+  Using your choice of the web browser login to the `CRSP File Browser <https://access.crsp.uci.edu/myfiles/>`_ using your UCINetID and password, follow with DUO authentication:

   .. figure:: images/crsp/authenticate.png
       :align: center